jostylr/literate-programming-cli/README.md

 # literate-programming-cli

-This is the command line client for literate-programming.
+This is the command line client module for literate-programming.
+The intent of this one is to build the command line clients using this module as a baseline.

+To use the thin client, see [litpro]()

 Install using `npm install literate-programming-cli`